microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Fixed-Duty-Cycle-Demo/readme.md

 <br>After the peripheral clock and TCF are initialized, the ```NCO_Fixed_DutyCycle_Demo``` function is called in an infinite loop.

 The timer is started with a frequency of 10 Hz and run up until it reaches 100 KHz.
-At the end the timer is stopped and frequency is reseted to 10 Hz.
+At the end the timer is stopped and frequency is reset to 10 Hz.

 ```
 void NCO_Fixed_DutyCycle_Demo(void)